syncfusion-content/asp.netmvc-docs/aspnetmvc/Kanban/Column.md

 ![](Columns_images/column_img3.png)

-## IsCollapsed
+## Toggle

 You can set particular column collapsed state in Kanban by setting `IsCollapsed` property of it as true.
-You need to set `AllowToggleColumn` as true to use �Expand/Collapse� Column.
+You need to set `AllowToggleColumn` as true to use `Expand/Collapse` Column.

 The following code example describes the above behavior.